matlif/deeplearninveststrat/README.md

 Thank you Jerry!! we got our backtest run smoothly and we could track the portfolio value and record position history, pretty cool.
 Good jobs guys!

-# About the Wrapper
+# Tuning the Hyperparameters

-Please download the 'finalWrapper.py', it's a useful tool to tune parameters of our model.
+Please download the 'TuningParameters.ipynb', it's a useful tool to tune parameters of our model.

-* After your download it, please see the lastest content of the code, where the '__main__' locates
-* you could either change the parameters in the main function or you could import the 'finalWrapper.py' as an package and run it in the jupyter notebook

-* The finalWrapper will automatically normalize data, train models, make prediction and generate the prediction results and back testing results.
-In the end, these results would be automatically saved in the folder 'Models' (If there's no 'Models' folder in your directory, don't worry, it will be created automatically)
+* The TuningParameters.ipynb contains two wrappers, which can automatically normalize data, train models, make prediction and generate the prediction results and back testing results.
+In the end, these results would be automatically saved in the folder 'Results' (If there's no 'Results' folder in your directory, don't worry, it will be created automatically)

-*Then, you could find the results in the 'Models' folder.
+*Then, you could find the results in the 'Results' folder.

 Happy Holidays!!